denirjr/api-ts/README.md

 Run `npm run start:dev` This will start and compile the api in the same time on http://localhost:3050.

-## update project for dockerCompose and upload on dockerHub:
+## Update project for dockerCompose and upload on dockerHub:

 1- Change package.json - OF: `"start": "node ./dist/program.js",` TO: `"start": "node program.js"`.